-Every student must demonstrate his competence in spoken rhetoric by examination or by passing Speech 100, 200, 214 (if in elementary education).
-240, or by examination.
+Every student must demonstrate his competence in spoken rhetoric by examination or by passing Speech 100, 200, 214 (if in elementary education), 240, or by examination.

 Four semesters of participation in physical education are required.
 This is satisfied by not fewer than four quarter-courses from Physical Education 100-199.
-Students in elementary education programs may substitute 221 for one such quarter course.